microsoft/json-schemas/fabric/item/report/README.md

-# Report Definition Schema Releases
+# Releases

 ## August 2024

+Added a new option to the query for Visual Calcs.

 - [bookmark 1.1.0](./definition/bookmark/versions.md#1.1.0)
 - [formattingObjectDefinitions 1.1.0](./definition/formattingObjectDefinitions/versions.md#1.1.0)